Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Equation of motion

-We note that the term ``emergent gravity'' is used to describe the phenomena mentioned above~\cite{onishi2025emergent, yoshida2025emergent}, though, in quantum gravity research, the emergent gravity refers to scenarios where the dynamics of metric emerges as a low-energy effective phenomenon from some more fundamental, non-gravitational theory~\cite{verlinde2011origin, verlinde2017emergent}.
-This analogue gravity is also distinct from the so-called artificial gravity explored in a parallel line of research, which focuses on electronic dynamics under spatially and temporally varying lattice deformations~\cite{dong2018geometrodynamics, li2023geodynamics} or curved surface~\cite{jiang2022geometric}.
+In addition, we note that the term ``emergent gravity'' is used to describe the nonadiabatic electron dynamics in a spin texture~\cite{onishi2025emergent}, though, in quantum gravity research, the same term is used to indicate scenarios where the metric dynamics emerges as a low-energy effective phenomenon from some more fundamental, non-gravitational theory~\cite{verlinde2011origin, verlinde2017emergent}.
+Similar studies have been reported in recent independent works~\cite{yoshida2025emergent, maranzana2026semiclassical}.
+The analogy here is also distinct from the so-called artificial gravity explored in a parallel line of research, which focuses on electronic dynamics under spatially and temporally varying lattice deformations~\cite{dong2018geometrodynamics, li2023geodynamics} or curved surface~\cite{jiang2022geometric}.